The lowdown (in their own words...)

 What you'll do:We have a clear career model with structured development to support you at each stage.
 Trainees have access to development on an individual, firm-wide and departmental level to help achieve career ambitions.

-Perks: Annual benefits include: 20 days’ paid leave (increases to 25 on qualification), birthday day off, additional Ashfords Christmas day off, holiday purchase scheme, free in-house gym (Exeter office), 5% non-contributory pension, membership of The Junior Lawyers Division, enhanced maternity and paternity pay, free eye tests, cycle scheme, childcare voucher scheme, annual discretionary bonus scheme, medicash: Health care cash plan for employees, free legal services to staff including wills and conveyancing.
+Perks: Annual benefits include: 23 days' paid leave, birthday day off, additional Ashfords Christmas day off, holiday purchase scheme, free in-house gym (Exeter office), 5% pension, membership of The Junior Lawyers Division, enhanced maternity and paternity pay, free eye tests, cycle scheme, childcare voucher scheme, annual discretionary bonus scheme, medicash: Health care cash plan for employees, free legal services to staff including wills and conveyancing.

 Facts and figures